Updated March 23, 2023

 - Powershell cmdlet: Test-Connection -ComputerName (hostname)

 This is a guide to PowerShell vs Command Prompt.
-Here we discuss the PowerShell vs Command Prompt key differences with infographics and comparison table.
+Here we discuss the PowerShell vs Command Prompt key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –